Aquifer susceptibility

-An aquifer, according to the Oxford dictionary is a body of permeable rock that can contain or transmit groundwater.
-Aquifer Susceptibility is the inherent ability of a formation to accept and transmit liquids (potentially including contaminants).
+An aquifer is a body of permeable rock that can contain or transmit groundwater.
+Aquifer susceptibility is the inherent ability of a formation to accept and transmit liquids (potentially including contaminants).
 Certain areas of the United States are becoming more reliant on groundwater to meet the needs of the population.

 Causes

-Every day, roughly 2 millimeters of rainfall falls globally.
+Every day, roughly 2 millimetres of rainfall falls globally.
 About one fourth of that will make its way through the aquifers and become ground water.
 Shallow and permeable water tables tend to be more susceptible to contamination.
 In addition, the less rain an area receives the more concentrated the contamination will be.
 Evapotranspiration can also decrease the amount of water moving downward.